kg6/aig2qbf/README.md

 ## What is the simple path constraint?

-The simple path constraint is an approach described in the paper [“Compressing BMC Encodings”](http://fmv.jku.at/papers/JussilaBiere-BMC06.pdf) to check the satisfiability of AIG data structures up to a certain length.
+The simple path constraint is an approach described in the paper [“Compressing BMC Encodings with QBF”](http://fmv.jku.at/papers/JussilaBiere-BMC06.pdf) to check the satisfiability of AIG data structures up to a certain length.
 It follows the idea that each state in the state space should be traversed only once, which allows to narrow down the number of states to be checked significantly.
 A state basically represents a sequential logic at a particular time frame and is encoded by a bit vector.
 If a state could be reached again, a formula would be unsatisfiable, because then a short-circuit would be found.
 Each bit in the bit vector of a state defines whether the state of a particular latch output is true or false.
 In order to find out whether two states Si and Sj, n² comparisons would be necessary.
 By using the QBF reformulation of the simple path constraint, the check for uniqueness can be done in O(n).

 ## How does aig2qbf work?